conshus/xrblocks/README.md

 npm run build
 ```

-This is not an officially supported Google product.
-This project is not eligible
+This is not an officially supported Google product, but will be actively
+maintained by the XR Labs team and external collaborators.
+This project is not
-for the
+eligible for the
 [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

 ### User Data & Permissions